 - A tool that helps: Power BI Helper

-This training is designed for data architect or administrator, who is designing the architecture of leveraging Power BI in a solution.
+This training is designed for a data architect or administrator, who is designing the architecture of leveraging Power BI in a solution.
 Someone who wants to understand how all components of Power BI are sitting beside each other to build the whole solution.
-This training is designed for understanding the strategy of using Power BI rather than the development of it.
+This training is designed for understanding the strategy of using Power BI rather than its development.

 In this training, you will learn about architecting the strategy of a Power BI solution from end to end.
 This is not training about development (Modules 1 to 3 already covered that).
 You do not need to attend previous modules to attend this course.
 This course is designed separately from those.
 However, knowing some of the basics of Power BI is helpful.

-The training includes but not limited to topics below:
+The training includes but is not limited to the topics below:

 - Power BI Components